 The National Autistic Society has produced an autism guide for tourism in partnership with Visit England (LINK) and England’s Inclusive Tourism Action Group.
 The guide offers advice to tourist venues and other services to improve autistic people's experience by making small changes which can make a big difference to them.
 The guide includes information on:

 The holiday can also be a period of transition from primary to secondary, from school to adulthood, from school to college or university.
-Below are some articles that may help making use of the summer to prepare for these:

 Many airports now offer support to autistic travellers.
 Below is some specific information: